-Note that if you try to mount a volume with a cluster size larger than the supported maximum of the version of Windows you're using, you get the error STATUS_UNRECOGNIZED_VOLUME.
+If you try to mount a volume with a cluster size larger than the supported maximum of the Windows version you're using, you get the error STATUS_UNRECOGNIZED_VOLUME.

 Services and apps might impose additional limits on file and volume sizes.
 For example, the volume size limit is 64 TB if you're using the Previous Versions feature or a backup app that makes use of Volume Shadow Copy Service (VSS) snapshots (and you're not using a SAN or RAID enclosure).
 However, you might need to use smaller volume sizes depending on your workload and the performance of your storage.

 To allow proper extension of large VDHX files, there are new recommendations for formatting volumes.
 When formatting volumes that you use with Data Deduplication or that host very large files, such as VDHX files larger than 1 TB, use the

 Format-Volume cmdlet in Windows PowerShell with the following parameters.

 |Enables support for large file record segments (FRS).
 Using this parameter increases the number of extents allowed per file on the volume.
 For large FRS records, the limit increases from about 1.5 million extents to about 6 million extents.